KMahoney/kuljet/docs/reference/002-stdlib.md

 <section>
 ```
-now : timestamp
+getTimestamp : io timestamp
 ```

-The current time.
+An IO action to retrieve the current time.
 </section>

 <section>